-- Public company costs increased from \$103,506 for the three month period ended December 31, 2019 compared to \$326,531 for the three month period ended December 31, 2020.
-The increase is due to the increase in corporate developments including TSX listing, and acquisitions during the year which resulted in increased disclosure costs and investor relation costs, as well as ongoing marketing and investor relations activities. - Travel and other costs decreased from \$89,741 for the three month period ended December 31, 2019 to \$21,821 for the three month period ended December 31, 2020.
-The decrease is due to the decrease travel associated with marketing campaigns and corporate developments in the quarter in response to the COVID-19 pandemic. - Depreciation of property, plant and equipment increased from \$nil for the three month period ended December 31, 2019 to \$151,375 for the three month period ended December 31, 2020.
-The increase is due to the acquisition of property, plant and equipment in connection with the acquisition of the Bralorne Gold Project.
+- Travel and other costs increased from \$21,821 for the three-month period ended December 31, 2020 to \$152,376 for the three-month period ended December 31, 2021.
+Travel costs have fluctuated throughout the year based on travel restrictions related to the COVID pandemic. - Depreciation of property, plant and equipment increased from \$151,375 for the three-month period ended December 31, 2020 to \$189,714 for the three month period ended December 31, 2021.
+The increase is due to acquisition of property, plant and equipment and a resulting larger capital asset pool being depreciated.